coffeeandchocolate/GettingAndCleaningDataCourseProject/README.md

 * Making the entire variable name lowercase--the variable names are incredibly long and mixed case makes them easier to read

-## Step 5: Create a tidy data set with the average of each variable for each
-activity and each subject
+## Step 5: Create a tidy data set with the average of each variable for each activity and subject

 The data set created in Step 4 is grouped by subject and activity, then the mean is calculated for all remaining variables (which are all numeric) using